Unsolvable Problem Detection: Robust Understanding Evaluation for Large Multimodal Models: Introduction

+To assess the robust comprehension of LMMs, we propose \textbf{Unsolvable Problem Detection} (UPD), which examines the LMM's ability to withhold answers when faced with unsolvable problems.
+UPD encompasses three distinct settings: Absent Answer Detection (AAD), Incompatible Answer Set Detection (IASD), and Incompatible Visual Question Detection (IVQD).
+Fig.~\ref{fig:fig_teaser} shows the illustration of each setting.
+AAD evaluates whether the model declines to provide an answer when the correct answer is absent.
+IASD examines whether the model rejects a question when the given answer set is entirely incompatible.
+IVQD investigates the model's ability to reject a question when there is no relevance between the image and the text question.
+A model that effectively rejects unsolvable problems while accurately solving standard solvable problems can be regarded as truly understanding them.
+On the other hand, a model that incorrectly selects an answer for unsolvable problems cannot be considered to have a true understanding of them.

+For the evaluation, we introduce \textbf{MM-UPD Bench}, a carefully designed benchmark for evaluating UPD capability across various ability dimensions.
+MM-UPD employs a rigorous three-step construction process that builds upon MMBench~\citep{liu2023mmbench}: (1) filtering out questions that can be answered by text-only language models, (2) applying the carefully designed approach for creating UPD questions, (3) finally, manually removing ambiguous samples.
+Built on the foundation of MMBench, our benchmarks allow us to highlight the difficulty of MM-UPD by comparing it to the self-established MMBench, and also serves as a fine-grained diagnostic tool, offering detailed insights into each LMM's weaknesses in a broad range of MMBench's abilities.

+Our experimental results demonstrate the difficulty of MM-UPD across various state-of-the-art LMMs.
+The most important finding is that there is little correlation between the performance on the existing MMBench and MM-UPD Bench.
+This indicates that the community's efforts to improve performance on existing benchmarks do not directly contribute to enhancing model reliability.
+In particular, we found that the gap between open-source and closed-source models is large, while open-source LMMs outperform closed-source LMMs on MMBench.
+Furthermore, our fine-grained ability analysis revealed that even closed-source models such as GPT-4o~\cite{gpt4o} exhibit weaknesses in specific abilities.

+Finally, we revealed that whether the bottleneck lies in the LLM's refusal capability or its visual understanding depends on the specific LMM.
+For LMMs where the bottleneck is in the LLM's refusal capability, we observed performance improvements with LLM-driven approaches such as chain-of-thought~\cite{kojima2022large} and self-reflection~\cite{kadavath2022language}.

-The contributions of our paper are summarized as follows: \begin{itemize} \item \textbf{Definition of Unsolvable Problem Detection}: We propose a novel challenge called Unsolvable Problem Detection, which evaluates the VLM's trustworthiness in three settings: Absent Answer Detection, Incompatible Answer Set Detection, and Incompatible Visual Question Detection. \item \textbf{Development of UPD Benchmarks}: Corresponding to the three categories of UPD, we rigorously construct the MM-AAD, MM-IASD, and MM-IVQD benchmarks and provide evaluation protocols for systematic evaluation. \item \textbf{Benchmarking with Recent VLMs}: We evaluate state-of-the-art VLMs on the UPD problem and show that our benchmarks represent a new and meaningful dimension of the VLMs' performance.
-Also, we explore solutions involving prompt engineering and instruction tuning to reveal the performance limitations of each method for UPD. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item \textbf{Definition of Unsolvable Problem Detection}: We propose a novel challenge called Unsolvable Problem Detection, which evaluates the LMM's robust understanding in three problem settings: AAD, IASD, and IVQD. \item \textbf{Construction of MM-UPD Bench}: We rigorously construct the MM-UPD Bench and provide a fine-grained diagnostic tool for broader abilities. \item \textbf{Benchmarking with Recent LMMs}: We evaluate state-of-the-art LMMs on the UPD problem and show that our benchmarks represent a new and meaningful dimension of the performances of LMMs. \end{itemize}